 - You will be sensitive to the sun for the first time.
 You should therefore bring dark sunglasses with you to the operation.
 They will of course also hide the unavoidable postoperative swelling.

-- Surgery restricts your ability to travel by air.
-For this reason, do not plan any air travel for professional or private reasons in the four weeks following the operation.
+- Surgery limits the ability to travel by air.
+Therefore, do not plan any professional or private air travel during the four weeks following the operation.

 How is eyelid correction performed?

 As a routine procedure, before every operation, we check whether all requirements for the highest patient safety are met.
 Only when the best possible conditions are available according to the checklist, the operation is started.